atdd-bdd/TestRecorder/README.md

     For the second test, try out any or all of the button options.
     For the third test, you should see Run Test use your logon and the current date/time.

- To run the program from the command line, alter this command line so it uses the location where the hsqldb jar is stored.
+ To run the program from the command line, alter this command line to use the location where the hsqldb jar is stored.
-    java -cp TestRecorder-0.9.jar;C:\Users\KenV1\.m2\repository\org\hsqldb\hsqldb\2.7.1\hsqldb-2.7.1.jar
+    java -cp TestRecorder-0.9.9.jar;C:\Users\KenV1\.m2\repository\org\hsqldb\hsqldb\2.7.1\hsqldb-2.7.1.jar
              com.kenpugh.testrecorder.ui.TestRecorder

   The application does not store the contents of a manual script test.
 The testscript should be created and kept in the source code repository.
 The path to that script is a combination of a filename and a path that is in configuration.txt.
 You can change the configuration by changing rootFilePath where it appears in the TestRecorder.feature and UI.feature files.